Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

 Activities:

-• Case study introduction: KirokuForms as real-world AI application
+• Case study: KirokuForms as a real-world application

 Activities:

-Week 4: The Bigger Picture: Ethics, Deployment, and Your Future with AI
+Week 4: The Bigger Picture: Sovereignty, Privacy, and Ethics

 Activities:

-• Develop one-page AI project proposal for your role/industry
+• Develop a one-page AI project proposal (Proof of Concept)

 Topics Covered